discopop-project/discopop/docs/Quickstart/Example.md

 Nevertheless, both are reported as `Do-all` patterns due to their similarities with regard to the OpenMP code used in order to implement the suggestions.

 <br>
-<i>Note: This behavior will be fixed in the near future to further increase the readability of the created suggestions without tool support.</i>
+<i>Note: This potentially unclear reporting of `Do-all` and `Reduction` patterns will be fixed in the near future to further increase the readability of the created suggestions without tool support.</i>